Prayers for Pastors are Desperately Needed

 A pastor is someone that God has elected to care for His flock.
 Your leader may not go by the title “Pastor,” but when I say pastor, I am referring to any leader that oversees the congregation of God.

 Hebrews 13:17 says that church leaders watch for our souls and are accountable to God concerning those they lead.
 Their role in the Body Christ is vital because it has an effect on our eternal destiny.
-This is a position that not all people can effectively occupy unless truly chosen of God to do so.
+This is a position that not all people can effectively occupy unless truly chosen by God to do so.

 You may ask, “Well, what about Jesus?”